DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CUSTOMER/SETUP/CUSTOMER SETUP/POA response code group.md

 - In the **Name** field, enter the name of the POA response code group
 - In the **Description** field, enter a description of the POA response code group
 - In the **Mappings** FastTab, select **Add** to create a new record
-- Specify the **POA code** to be used for each response code
-- The POA response codes are:
+- Specify the **POA code** to be used for each response code.
+The POA response codes are:

 **Response code** 	              | **Description**                       | **Example**
 :-------------------------------- |:------------------------------------- |:-------------------------------------